cpsc3220/project2/README.md

 invoke the function that implements the command.
 For example, when shell sees the command **cd destpath**, it invokes the function chdir("destpath").
 Note that shell doesn't fork a new process for built-in commands such as **cd**.
 1. While most Unix shells have numerous built-in commands, in this project, you shall implement **exit** and **cd**.
-The syntax and semantics of the three commands are described as follows.
+The syntax and semantics of the two commands are described as follows.
 1. **exit [n]**
    * Cause the shell to exit with a status of n.
    * If n is omitted, the exit status is that of the last command executed.